Cdbrain108/GUI_based-calculator-using-python/README.md

 # GUI_based-calculator-using-python
-In this Project we create a GUI Based simple calculator using python
+In this Project we create a GUI Based simple calculator by using tkinter module in Python